Zach has been an online writer for over seven years. His writing focuses on gardening, cooking, and aquariums.

 Taking a glance through my collection of recipes, you'll quickly discover that I am no vegetarian.
-There's simply no way around it, I enjoy meat.
+There's simply no way around it: I enjoy meat.
 While there's no future plans to convert to a meatless diet, I still provide great care and attention to my veggies.
-I feel as omnivores that we should uphold the same integrity when cooking vegetables as we do meat.
-Sadly, in meat-loving societies this principle is lost and veggies meet they're unpalatable fate as steamed mush.
+I feel that we, as omnivores, should uphold the same integrity when cooking vegetables as we do meat.
+Sadly, in meat-loving societies, this principle is lost, and veggies meet their unpalatable fate as steamed mush.

 1 hour 10 min

-- 2 Purple Eggplants
+- 2 purple eggplants

-- 1 Cup Parmesan Cheese, Grated
+- 1 cup Parmesan cheese, grated

-- Salt and Pepper, To taste
+- salt and pepper, to taste

-- 8 Flour Tortillas
+- 8 flour tortillas

-- Preheat oven to 400F.
+- Preheat oven to 400°F.